 Does my spouse have to agree to the divorce?

-As mentioned in the section relating to the facts of divorce, the respondent must admit to adultery in order for a petition to proceed on this basis, and must agree that there has been separation of over two years and that they are happy for divorce proceedings to be commenced for a petitioner to bring a petitioner on the basis of two’s years’ separation with consent.
+As mentioned in the section relating to the facts of divorce, the respondent must admit to adultery in order for a petition to proceed on this basis, and if the petition is to be issued on the basis of two years' separation with consent, the respondent must agree that there has been separation of over two years and that they are happy for divorce proceedings to be commenced.

 However, if a petitioner wishes to issue on behaviour or on five years’ separation, the consent of the respondent is not required.
 In relation to behaviour, the respondent can complete the Acknowledgement form to indicate that they do not accept what the petitioner is saying about them but that they agree that the divorce should go ahead.

 In some cases however, the respondent does not agree that the marriage is at an end, or there is strong argument that he or she will suffer significant hardship should the marriage be legally ended and therefore wishes for it to continue.
 In these cases the respondent has the option to defend however it should be noted that these cases are becoming rarer.

 If the respondent wishes to defend, then the first thing that a respondent will need to do is answer ‘yes’ on the Acknowledgement of Service form at the question “Do you intend to defend?”.
 The Acknowledgement form should be completed, signed and returned to the Court within 7 days of the respondent being served with the divorce petition.